 If the object associated with the permissions assigned have dependencies, these will be displayed here.
 Dependencies are SQL code such as functions, triggers, and procedures.
-For more information, see Creating and Editing Functions, Creating and Editing Triggers, and Creating and Editing Procedures.
+For more information, see Creating and Editing Functions, Creating and Editing Functions, Creating Functions, <a href="Creating F